 In Your light we see light, (Psalm 36:7-9).

 Then Jesus again spoke to them, saying, “I am the Light of the world; he who follows Me will not walk in the darkness, but will have the Light of life,” (John 8:12).

-Let us pray He will use us to share His heart for the lost, that they might turn to Jesus, the Light of the World, and live.
+Oh, let us pray that we would never lose sight of His heart for the lost, that we would boldly and lovingly share the truth of His heart, that many would turn to Jesus, the Light of the World, and live.

 “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life,” (John 5:24).

 And let us commit to pray for His people, and ourselves; that He would grow us in our knowledge and understanding of the hope we have through our inheritance and the surpassing power of Him Who Enlightens Our Eyes.

 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, 19 and what is the surpassing greatness of His power toward us who believe… (Ephesians 1:18-19).

 And as He empowers us in our knowledge and understanding of the sure hope we have in Him, let us daily commit, that in every brief moment, we will depend upon His grace to walk in Him Who Enlightens Our Eyes.